kevinptx/patientApp/README.md

 Create new backend server:

-Create a free database server with AWS or use [pgAdmin 4](https://www.pgadmin.org/download/ "pgAdmin 4") on your local machine to create and maintain a local postgreSQL database session
+Create a free database server with AWS or use [pgAdmin 4](https://www.pgadmin.org/download/ "pgAdmin 4") on your computer to create and maintain a local postgreSQL database session

 Update application properties file: